 How to Keep a Diaper on Your Cat

 While you may have found the perfect brand for your cat, keeping the diaper on your cat may prove to be challenging.
-Some brands, like the Piddle Pants, Stud Pants and Queen Panties, are styled to fit over the whole cat, so keeping the diaper on is not an issue.
+Some brands, like the Piddle Pants, Stud Pants, and Queen Panties, are styled to fit over the whole cat, so keeping the diaper on is not an issue.
 However, if you choose a disposable diaper, there are a few options:

 - Sta-On Diaper Harness - This device fits over your whole cat to secure the diaper in place.
+They come in several colors and a small harness is about $20 including shipping and handling.

 - Baby Onesies - Your standard baby onesie will fit over your cat and can help keep your cat's diaper from going askew.